Insight - Getting tough in Congo: can risk pay off for U.N. forces?

 But if it imposes peace by force it risks stoking underlying tensions.

-"With this offensive mandate MONUSCO is, even more than it was before, a party to the conflict," Said Tariq Riebl, Oxfam's humanitarian co-coordinator in Goma.
+"With this offensive mandate MONUSCO is, even more than it was before, a party to the conflict," Said Tariq Riebl, Oxfam's humanitarian co-ordinator in Goma.

 CRUCIBLE OF CONFLICT